 By Anya Light

-In the beginning, you are seated for meditation.
-Zazen.
+You are seated for Zazen.
 You wear a dark sweater and scarf.
-I notice how tall you are, and slender.

 Just ten minutes in the Zendo, I tell myself.
 Just ten minutes of meditation: that’s all I need.
 So, I rise from the bed, shuffle downstairs, and push open the wide wooden door.